What is an emergency caesarean?

 Even if you plan a vaginal birth, sometimes things don’t go as expected and you may need a caesarean.
 It may be the safest option if you or your baby is at risk.
 An emergency caesarean may need to be done very quickly, and there may not be time for you to consider all the options.

-- you have a medical emergency, such as severe bleeding or severe pre-eclampsia
+- there are complications, such as severe bleeding or severe pre-eclampsia

 How quickly will the caesarean be performed?

-Your doctor has guidelines to identify how quickly your emergency caesarean should be done.
-It will depend on the reasons for the operation.
+Your doctor has guidelines to identify how quickly your baby should be born by emergency C-section.
+It depends on the reasons for the operation.

 There are four categories that describe the urgency for caesarean section: